deltorosalazar/react-redux-overview/README.md

 13. **Connect components to the store - mapActionsToProps**

 - Create a folder called /actions
-- Inside of it, create two files.
+- Inside of it, create a file.

 userActions.js